 Yes. rTMS is useful in treating the Manic phase in Bipolar Disorder, in addition to its antidepressant effects.

 Yes. rTMS can bring down the Hyperactivity in a child who has ADHD.
-This could result in a significantly low does of medication being required to manage the problem, in addition to improving the results with other interventions.
+This could result in a significantly low dose of medication being required to manage the problem, in addition to improving the results with other interventions.

 Yes.
 There is a reduction in tics following a course of rTMS.